 The status_method subcommand takes two or more additional parameters, that are used to specify the mechanism to be used to discover the status of the module.
-The only method current supported is xrl which takes an XRL specification as an argument.
+The only methods current supported are xrl which takes an XRL specification as an argument, and program which takes an executable program as an argument.